zouharvi/COMET-early-exit/README.md

 model = comet_early_exit.load_from_checkpoint(comet_early_exit.download_model("zouharvi/COMET-instant-confidence"))
 ```

-We offer three public models on HuggingFace: [COMET-instant-confidence](TODO), [COMET-instant-self-confidence](TODO), and [COMET-partial](TODO) train in various regimes on direct assessment up to WMT2022.
+We offer three public models on HuggingFace: [COMET-instant-confidence](https://huggingface.co/zouharvi/COMET-instant-confidence), [COMET-instant-self-confidence](https://huggingface.co/zouharvi/COMET-instant-self-confidence), and [COMET-partial](https://huggingface.co/zouharvi/COMET-partial) train in various regimes on direct assessment up to WMT2022.
 All models are reference-less, requiring only the source and the translation.
+The following snippets are taken from [experiments/56-test_models_readme.py](experiments/56-test_models_readme.py).

 ### COMET-instant-confidence

-Behaves like standard quality estimation, but outputs two numbers: `scores` (as usual) and `confidences`, which is the estimated mean absolute error from the human score.
+Behaves like standard quality estimation, but outputs two numbers: `scores` (as usual) and `confidences`, which is the estimated absolute error from the human score.
 Thus, contrary to expectations, higher "confidence" correponds to less correct QE estimation.
 ```python
 model = comet_early_exit.load_from_checkpoint(comet_early_exit.download_model("zouharvi/COMET-instant-confidence"))